jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 It teaches you to value everything you have and take extra care to protect the things you love the most.

+***A rough life comes with a lot of lessons.
+You can pick up many from reading this breakdown of [Biggie Small's The 10 Crack Commandments&nbsp;](/ten-crack-commandments-business-and-life-lessons/)***

 ![Dave Chappelle as Tyrone Biggums](/assets/images/posts/tyrone-biggums.jpg "The guy who robbed me looked a little like this")

 ## Life can always get worse